Galicarnax/cpp-tutorial/README.md

 ```
 `getXsimple()` returns a temporary object with the value `10`, i.e. an
 rvalue. `getXref()` returns a reference to the global object `x`,
-i.e., an lvalue, so it can be assigned to directly.
+i.e., an lvalue, so it can be used on the left side of the assignment.

 # Declaration vs Definition